-- 1) Coordinate with the Sacramento region through RWA membership, especially water purveyors with a common border, in order to coordinate educational efforts to better reach customers. - 2) Identify the top 10% of residential and CII3 users, and target these customers with water efficiency outreach -with customer services. - 3) Voluntary: Ask customers to refrain from using District-supplied water for these purposes with public outreach. - a) Watering new or replacement turf. - b) Irrigating new agricultural plantings. - c) Filling empty and/or new swimming pools. - 4) Offer assistance to the City of Placerville to help meet their water use reduction targets with engineering and operations. - 5) Mandatory: Watering restrictions are in place as shown below.
-All outside irrigation, potable and recycled-including garden, lawn, landscape, pasture, parks, golf courses, school grounds, and public grounds-shall ONLY occur according to the following schedule: - a) Outdoor irrigation is limited to the hours of 7:00 PM to 10:00 AM. - b) Irrigation systems must be turned off during and up to 48 hours after measurable rainfall. - c) Watering days are based on street addresses. - d) Once-a-week watering is allowed from November 16 to April 15 on Sundays for customers with addresses ending in even numbers (0, 2, 4, 6, 8) and on Saturdays for customers with addresses ending in odd numbers (1, 3, 5, 7, 9). - e) Twice-a-week watering is allowed from April 16 to May 31 and October 1 to November 15 on Wednesdays and Sundays for customers with addresses ending in even numbers and Tuesdays and Saturdays for customers with addresses ending in odd numbers.
+- 1) Coordinate with the Sacramento region through RWA membership, especially water purveyors with a common border, in order to coordinate educational efforts to better reach customers. - 2) Identify the top 10% of residential and CII3 users, and target these customers with water efficiency outreach -with customer services. - 3) Voluntary: Inform all customers of the targeted 70% of base usage during a Stage 2 drought with public outreach. - 4) Voluntary: Ask customers to refrain from using District-supplied water for these purposes with public outreach. - a) Watering new or replacement turf. - b) Irrigating new agricultural plantings. - c) Using potable water to hose off pavement, sidewalks, or driveways. - d) Filling any new swimming pool. - e) Serving glasses of drinking water automatically at dining establishments. - f) Using water from a fire hydrant except for fighting fires, essential water quality uses, and toxic clean-up purposes. - 5) Offer assistance to the City of Placerville to help meet their water use reduction targets with engineering and operations. - 6) Mandatory: Watering restrictions are in place as shown below.
+All outside irrigation, potable and recycled-including garden, lawn, landscape, pasture, parks, golf courses, school grounds, and public grounds-shall ONLY occur according to the following schedule: - a) Outdoor irrigation is limited to the hours of 7:00 PM and 10:00 AM. - b) Irrigation systems must be turned off during rain events. - c) Watering days are based on street addresses. - d) Once-a-week watering is allowed from November 16 to April 15 on Sundays for customers with addresses ending in even numbers (0, 2, 4, 6, 8) and on Saturdays for customers with addresses ending in odd numbers (1, 3, 5, 7, 9). - e) Twice-a-week watering is allowed from April 16 to June 15 and September 16 to November 15 on Wednesdays and Sundays for customers with addresses ending in